-Placing a roof bike rack on top of your vehicle allows you to safely transport your bikes and is compatible with all cars that have roof racks installed.
-Compared to alternatives, roof racks have no visibility or truck access issues.
+Mounting a roof bike rack to your car allows you to safely transport your bikes and it’s compatible with all vehicles with roof racks installed.
+Compared to the alternative racks, there is no issues with trunk access or rear visibility.

-The best roof bike rack is the Yakima Frontloader, which comes fully assembled from the box and has zero contact with the frame of bike for ultimate protection.
+The best roof bike rack is the Yakima Frontloader, which comes fully assembled from the box and has zero contact with the frame of bike.

-Most roof mounted bike racks come with long warranties and its highly recommended to spend the little extra for the additional features.
-Both the Yakima and Thule bike racks are the most rated for those with expensive bikes.
+Most roof mounted bike racks come with long warranties and it’s highly recommended that you spend extra for the additional features.
+Both the Yakima and Thule bike racks are the most rated for usability and protection of your bikes.

 Table of Contents